aws-cloudops/aws-cloudops/docs/introduction/philosophy.md

 learn new things, make connections, meet like-minded people, and have fun doing it.
 Maybe you come from a career path outside of IT, or maybe you're just starting out.
 Maybe your current IT skillset needs a tune up.

-### Who we Are
+### Who we are
 We are a group of volunteers at Amazon Web Services who think that great careers in IT can be accessible to anyone who has the interest and motivation.
 You don't need a degree in Computer Science to have a great career as a cloud operations engineer.

 ## What you'll need
 At minimum, you'll need an internet connection and a PC or Mac.
-Many of the authors use macOS.
+Many of the authors use a Mac.

 ## Start anytime
 Although we offer an instructor-led program once per year, you can use the self-guided resources